Quick answer

 History of POAT in the UK

-Introduced in April 2005, POAT was part of a broader effort to tighten tax avoidance loopholes related to gifts and inheritances.
-The legislation was enacted to counteract the ‘Gift with Reservation of Benefit’ (GROB) rules, which some individuals exploited to avoid inheritance tax.
+Introduced in April 2005, POAT was part of a broader effort to tighten tax planning loopholes related to gifts and inheritances.
+The legislation was enacted to counteract the ‘Gift with Reservation of Benefit’ (GROB) rules, which some individuals exploited to reduce inheritance tax.

 By understanding the history and intent behind POAT, individuals can better navigate the complexities of gift tax regulations and ensure compliance with current tax laws.